20 Instances of Death

 No.

-Dirt-stained, astride a bay mare
+Dirt-stained, astride a chestnut mare,

-galloping forest edge to headland,
+galloping through forest to headland,

 an ungodly shriek stops us cold.